TypeRocket/docs/v5/fields.md

 ## Groups

-*Note: Field and From groups are independant.*
+*Note: Field and From groups are independent.*

 There are times when you want to have fields grouped together when being saved.
 A great case for this is when you are saving data to `wp_options` using the `OptionController`.